Elias2660/Latin-Signaling/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+This project is no longer actively maintained, given the fact we now have actual buzzers

 TODO:
 - Fill out socketing for the rooms
 - Add way to timeout rooms